Hike the beautiful Misery Ridge Loop at Smith Rock State Park in Central Oregon. Don’t let the name fool you, this hike is anything but miserable!

-When you arrive at the park you’ll need to pay a $5 access fee.
+When you arrive at the park you’ll need to pay an access fee.
 At the time of my visit, the machine only accepted cash — exact bills, no change.

 I did hear a rumor that there is a machine in the nearby campground that takes credit card.
 I’d say just plan on bringing some cash!

 If you camp in a state park, you can use your receipt as your parking pass.
 Win-win!

 We visited the park in December, and I’m really glad we did.

 There were very few other people in the park, so it felt like we had the place to ourselves.

 We saw a little bit of frost here and there, but the weather had been mild so all of the trails were clear and open.

 If you visit during the summer, be sure to get there early.
 As close to sunrise as possible would be my advice!

 The park gets quite hot in the summer, and the more popular trails can get a bit crowded.